3 October 2022 | Financial Planning & Analysis

 So, cash flow management is pretty vital.
 But breathe, we’re going to help you out.

-Why Cash Flow Management Is One Of The Most Vital Practices For Startups
+Why Cash Flow Management Is Important

 The first point is kind of obvious:

 If you don’t have enough cash, you can’t pay for things like advertising, equipment, and staff.
+Your cash outflow becomes unsustainable.

 Kind of the same as real life, though, right?
 You need money to pay your bills, and if not, you could end up bankrupt.